learningOrchestra/mlToolKits/docs/model_builder.md

 ### preprocessor_code environment

-The python3 preprocessing code must use the environment instances in bellow:
+The python 3 preprocessing code must use the environment instances in bellow:

-* training_df (Instanciated): Spark Dataframe instance for trainingfilename
+* training_df (Instantiated): Spark Dataframe instance for training filename
-* testing_df  (Instanciated): Spark Dataframe instance for testing filename
+* testing_df  (Instantiated): Spark Dataframe instance for testing filename

-The preprocessing code must instanciate the variables in bellow, , all intances must be transformed by pyspark VectorAssembler:
+The preprocessing code must instantiate the variables in bellow, all instances must be transformed by pyspark VectorAssembler:

-* features_training (Not Instanciated): Spark Dataframe instance for train the model
+* features_training (Not Instantiated): Spark Dataframe instance for train the model
-* features_evaluation (Not Instanciated): Spark Dataframe instance for evaluate trained model accuracy
+* features_evaluation (Not Instantiated): Spark Dataframe instance for evaluate trained model accuracy
-* features_testing (Not Instanciated): Spark Dataframe instance for test the model
+* features_testing (Not Instantiated): Spark Dataframe instance for test the model

 Case you don't want evaluate the model prediction, define features_evaluation as None.